Monotonic Alpha-divergence Minimisation for Variational Inference: Gaussian Mixture Models (GMMs) Optimisation

-However, this sampler depends on $j$ and this option thus becomes very computationally heavy as $J$ and $M$ increase, due to the \textit{sampling cost} ($J \times M$) and to the \textit{evaluation cost} ($\mu_n k$ and $p$ need to be evaluated $M\times J$ times each, where $\mu_n k$ is a sum over $J$).
+As this sampler depends on $j$, this option becomes very computationally heavy as $J$ and $M$ increase due to the \textit{sampling cost} ($J \times M$) and to the \textit{evaluation cost} ($\mu_n k$ and $p$ need to be evaluated $M\times J$ times each, where $\mu_n k$ is a sum over $J$).
 To reduce this computational bottleneck, it is then preferable to consider sequences of samplers $(q_n)_{n \geq n}$ that do not depend on $j$ at time $n$.
 More specifically, we discuss two possibilities.

-\begin{enumerateList} \item \textbf{Best sampler at time $n$ (IS-n).} Approximated update rules can be obtained by sampling $M$ i.i.d random variables $(Y_{m,n})_{1\leq m\leq M}$ according to the best approximation of $p$ we have a time $n$, that is $q_n = \mu_n k$.
-In that case, the samples will be shared throughout the $J$ mixture weights and mixture components parameters updates.
-This eases the computational burden, with both a sampling and an evaluation costs of $M$, as an unbiased estimator of \eqref{eq:updaterule:to:approx} is given by:
+\begin{enumerateList} \item \textbf{Best sampler at time $n$ (IS-n).} Approximated update rules can be obtained by sampling $M$ i.i.d. random variables $(Y_{m,n})_{1\leq m\leq M}$ according to the best approximation of $p$ we have a time $n$, that is $q_n = \mu_n k$.
+Then, the samples are shared throughout the $J$ mixture weights and mixture components parameters updates.
+This eases the computational burden, with both a sampling and an evaluation costs of $M$, as an unbiased estimator of \eqref{eq:updaterule:to:approx} is